Stephanie Brandl

 selected publications

-1. preprint
+1. EACL

 Identifying Fine-grained Forms of Populism in Political Discourse: A Case Study on Donald Trump’s Presidential Campaigns